francetr/pirateClassif/README.md

 Four arguments can be passed onto the command line but two arguments are mandatory, the third and the fourth are optionnal.
 1. The first is the **output** file of PASTEC, usually with an extension ***.txt***
 2. The second is the **fasta** file used for PASTEC, usually with an extension ***.fasta***
-3. The third is the identity threshold (in percentage) by which the superFamily name will be determined for a sequence, by default it will be ***100%***.
+3. The third is the identity threshold (in percentage) by which the superFamily name will be determined for a sequence.
+By default it will be ***100&#37;*** but it can be changed with the argument -e.
 4. The third is the **baseline** file, by default it will be ***base&#95;reference.txt*** but it can be changed with the argument ***--baseline*** followed by the name of the new baseline file to use.

 Hence multiple command line can be used to launch the script